maki-it/lexoffice-invoice-upload/README.md

 # Lexoffice Voucher Upload

-Upload your vouchers/invoices from email attachements to Lexoffice.
+Upload your vouchers/invoices from email attachements automatically to Lexoffice.

 ## Requirements
 - See `requirements.txt`